Documentation

 import epochly

-# Reserve 2 cores for system tasks
+# Limit workers to leave cores for system tasks

 epochly.configure(